Softrix/SmartBuff-WOTLK-Classic/README.md

-# SmartBuff Classic, SoM, TBC Classic & WOTLK CLassic
+# SmartBuff Wrath of the Lich King CLassic

-For clarity, this repository is ONLY for the Classic version of the client as listed above, and it is not the Retail version of the client.
+For clarity, this repository is ONLY for the WOTLK Classic version of the client as listed above, and it is not the Retail or Classic Era.

 SmartBuff is a buff addon to monitor you, your party or raids buffs easily and quickly allowing you to cast those that are missing - all classes are supported.